louiejtaylor/hisss/scripts/README.md

 The `restart-times` option is absoulutely crucial, since SRA downloads seem to fail every so often but will succeed if you try again.
 The `notemp` option keeps reads around, since hisss usually removes all read and alignment files to stay lightweight.
 Finally, specifying `download_only` as the target rule ensures that hisss goes only as far as downloading the reads.

 There are many more useful options that you could pass to snakemake that are beyond the scope of this tutorial.
 Read more about them [here](http://snakemake.readthedocs.io/en/stable/executable.html)!
-Feel free to [open an issue](https://github.com/louiejtaylor/hisss/issues) or tweet [@Louviridae](https://twitter.com/Louviridae) or [@A2_Insanity](https://twitter.com/A2_Insanity).
+Feel free to [open an issue](https://github.com/louiejtaylor/hisss/issues) or tweet [@Louviridae](https://twitter.com/Louviridae) or [@A2_Insanity](https://twitter.com/A2_Insanity) if you have problems.
 Good luck!